-Dear Dr. Shader,

-In today's society of consumers experiencing poor product quality and service on a regular basis in every industry, it has been a refreshing experience to come across a doctor who truly cares not regressing experience to come across a acctor who truty cares not only about the quality of his work, but personally invests in each

-and every patient.
+Dear Dr. Shader, In today's society of consumers experiencing poor product quality.
+In today's society of consumers experiencing poor product quality.
+In today's society of consumers experiencing poor product quality of and service on a regular basis in every industry, it has been a and service on a regular basis in every a doctor who truly cares not are refreshing experience to come across a doctor who truly cares in each only about the quality of his work, but personally invests in each only about the quality of his work, but personally invests in each only about the quality of his work, but personally invests in each only about the quality. and every patient.